 We hope to see you at these events!

 Florence Wharton, a member of Historic Langhorne Association and a local historian has written a new book on the history of Attleborough, now known as Langhorne.
 Be sure to pick up a copy in our gift shop or at Judy’s Corner.

-If you would like to order by mail, please make your check payable to Historic Langhorne Association.
-Send $18.81 for the soft cover or $29.57 for the hardcover.
-These prices include postage.
+If you would like to order by mail, please make your check payable to Historic Langhorne Association, in the amount of $18.81.
+This includes postage.
 All proceeds of this book benefit Historic Langhorne Association.

 The Langhorne Speedway Books are currently out of print and unavailable from our gift shop.
 If they do become available again in the future, we will post them here.

 Historic Langhorne Association, 160 W. Maple Ave.
 Langhorne, Pa.
 19047 Phone 215-757-1888